project-akri/akri/docs/extensibility.md

 # Extensibility

 While Akri has several [currently supported discovery protocols](./roadmap.md#currently-supported-protocols) and sample brokers and applications to go with them, the protocol you want to use to discover resources may not be implemented yet.
-This walks you through all the development steps needed to implement a new protocol and sample broker.
+This document walks you through how to extend Akri to discover new types of devices that you are interested in.
+You will find all the development steps needed to implement a new protocol and sample broker.
 It will also cover the steps to get your protocol and broker[s] added to Akri, should you wish to contribute them back.

+Before continuing, please read the [Akri architecture](./architecture.md) and [development](./development.md) documentation pages.
+They will provide a good understanding of Akri, how it works, what components it is composed of, and how to build it.

 To add a new protocol implementation, several things are needed:

-1. Add a new DiscoveryHandler implementation in Akri Agent
+1. Add a new DiscoveryHandler implementation in Akri agent
-1. Update Configuration CRD to include the new DiscoveryHandler implementation
+1. Update the Akri Configuration Custom Resource Definition (CRD) to include the new DiscoveryHandler implementation
 1. Build versions of Akri agent and controller that understand the new DiscoveryHandler
-1. Create a (protocol) Broker for the new capability
+1. Create a (protocol) broker pod for the new capability

+> **Note:** a protocol implementation can be any set of steps to discover devices.
+It does not have to be a "protocol" in the traditional sense.
+For example, Akri defines udev (not often called a "protocol") and OPC UA as protocols.

-This document is intended to demonstrate how a new protocol can be implemented.For reference, we have created a [http-extensibility branch](https://github.com/deislabs/akri/tree/http-extensibility) with the implementation defined below.
+Here, we will create a protocol to discover **HTTP-based devices** that publish random sensor data.
+For reference, we have created a [http-extensibility branch](https://github.com/deislabs/akri/tree/http-extensibility) with the implementation defined below.
 For convenience, you can [compare the http-extensibility branch with main here](https://github.com/deislabs/akri/compare/http-extensibility).

-Here, we will create a protocol to discover **HTTP-based devices** that publish random sensor data.
-An implementation of these devices and a discovery protocol is described in [this README in the http-extensibility branch](https://github.com/deislabs/akri/blob/http-extensibility/samples/apps/http-apps/README.md).

-Any Docker-compatible container registry will work (dockerhub, Github Container Registry, Azure Container Registry, etc).
-For this sample, we are using the [GitHub Container Registry](https://github.blog/2020-09-01-introducing-github-container-registry/).
+Any Docker-compatible container registry will work for hosting the containers being used in this example (dockerhub, Github Container Registry, Azure Container Registry, etc).
+Here, we are using the [GitHub Container Registry](https://github.blog/2020-09-01-introducing-github-container-registry/).
 You can follow the [getting started guide here to enable it for yourself](https://docs.github.com/en/free-pro-team@latest/packages/getting-started-with-github-container-registry).

+> **Note:** if your container registry is private, you will need to create a kubernetes secret (`kubectl create secret docker-registry crPullSecret --docker-server=<cr>  --docker-username=<cr-user> --docker-password=<cr-token>`) and access it with an `imagePullSecret`.
+Here, we will assume the secret is named `crPullSecret`.

 ## New DiscoveryHandler implementation
 If the resource you are interested in defining is not accessible through the [included protocols](./roadmap.md#currently-supported-protocols), then you will need to create a DiscoveryHandler for your new protocol.
 Here, we will create a discovery handler in order to discover HTTP resources.